 One hypothesis concerns the possibility that oil demand shocks of different nature have different effects on the US economy.
-For instance, the model of Section 2 showed that demand and supply shocks in the rest of the world caused an oil demand shock (comovement of oil prices and quantities), but had different consequences on US production.
-To analyze the possibility of oil-demand shocks of different nature, we follow Kilian (2007) who decomposes oil price dynamics into oil-supply shocks, world aggregate demand shocks and precautionary oil-demand shocks (due to e.g. fears about future oil supply availability).
+For instance, the model of Section 2 shows that demand and supply shocks in the rest of the world cause an oil demand shock

+(comovement of oil cost and quantity), whose consequences on US production can be different in size and persistence depending on the substitution elasticity between domestic and foreign goods.
+Here, we analyze the possibility of oil-demand shocks of a different nature that may have an impact of opposite sign on the US output.
+To this end, we follow Kilian (fortcoming a) who decomposes oil price dynamics into oil-supply shocks, world aggregate demand shocks and precautionary oil-demand shocks (due to e.g. fears about future oil supply availability).
 Kilian's shocks are identified by a recursive scheme based on short-run restrictions.
-His findings show that aggregate demand shocks produce effects on US real GDP qualitatively similar to the oil-demand shocks described in Figure 3, although more persistent.10 To explore the hypothesis that the oil-demand shocks described in Figure 3 may also reflect shocks to the precautionary demand for oil discussed by Kilian, we set up a 5-variable VAR that includes a nonenergy commodity price index.
-The oil-demand shock is now identified by assuming that the shock simultaneously increases the demand for oil quantity, as well as the demand for other non-energy commodities, thus resulting in an increase of both the oil price and the commodity price index.
-The impulse responses, reported in Figure 8, show that the median responses obtained with our benchmark 4-variable VAR are extremely similar to those produced by the new identification scheme.
+His findings show that precautionary oil-demand shocks have a negative effect on production that is more persistent than the one implied by oil-supply shocks.
+To explore the hypothesis that the oil-demand shocks described in Figure 3 may also reflect shocks to the precautionary demand for oil discussed by Kilian, we set up a 5-variable VAR that includes a non-energy commodity price index.
+The oil-demand shock is now identified by assuming that the shock simultaneously increases the demand for oil quantity, as well as the demand for other non-energy commodities, thus resulting in an increase of both the oil price and the commodity price index (both CPI deflated).
+The impulse responses, reported in Figure A.3, show that the median responses obtained with our benchmark 4-variable VAR are extremely similar to those produced by the new identification scheme.